Friday, May 13, 2022

 Elsewhere this blog has addressed possible technological trumps of traditional modes of knowledge transfer – which notably is not the same as education.
 But no matter the means – be it new technology or new model – the end of increased access to knowledge and education is unassailable.
 A little knowledge is indeed a dangerous thing.

 Of course, the need to generate new knowledge continues and HE is a key player in this valuable social good.
-Recognizing that universities and colleges are not HE and reducing the total cost of HE facilitation, the PSA model liberates substantial public funds that can be channelled to increase research production on a scale and scope not possible in the HEI model – not to mention the increase in human capital that PSA makes possible.
+Recognizing that universities and colleges are not HE and reducing the total cost of HE facilitation, the PSA model liberates substantial public funds that can be channeled to increase research production on a scale and scope not possible in the HEI model – not to mention the increase in human capital that PSA makes possible.

 In closing, lest it be thought there is no need for everyone to have access to HE or that entrance exams can successfully select those individuals for whom HE will provide the most personal and public benefit, consider these observations: